Last week I wrote about the beginning process of creating a new back yard with no lawn for Joe and Barbara Parisi.

 The pressure treated 4 x 6’s were cut and put in place to create the large, square raking garden.
 This work was done by their friend and fellow artist Eric Walton.
 Holes had to be drilled in them so metal rods could be driven into the ground to hold them in place.
 Then the Greensward crew laid landscape fabric in the entire area inside the wood borders.

 One end was left open, so the ledge rocks could be placed inside the raking garden.
 After the ledge rocks were inside the last piece of wooden border was put in place on the raking garden.
-Then the rice rock was dumped in along the edges with the bobcat.
-It had to be distributed in a four-inch layer throughout the raking garden with men and wheelbarrows so as not to disturb the wooden borders with the bobcat.
+Then the rice rock was dumped in along the edges.
+It had to be distributed in a four-inch layer throughout the raking garden with men and wheelbarrows so as not to disturb the wooden borders with the equipment.

 The next step was the digging of the stream.
 Jess did this job with his cute little backhoe.
 The bucket was just the right size for our stream.
 With all the palm tree roots throughout the back yard, hand digging would have been too labor intensive.
 He drove his machine around the raking garden to the beginning of our stream and slowly began carving out our painted stream, piling the excavated dirt into mounds along the way as directed by Eileen.